 Can I take etanercept while breastfeeding?

-Four reports of mothers who breastfed their infants while using etanercept have suggested that etanercept levels in breast milk are very low.
+The information on taking etanercept while nursing a child is very limited.
+Four reports of mothers who breastfed their infants while using etanercept suggest that etanercept levels in breast milk are very low.
 Two of these reports looked at the amount of etanercept in the baby’s blood from breast milk and found the levels were undetectable.
 One of the infants was followed to 3 years of age and no harmful effects were reported.

 What if the father of the baby takes etanercept?

 Two small studies reported that men taking etanercept for spondylarthritis (SpA) had the same sperm quality as men with SpA who were not taking a TNF inhibitor.
-This early information suggests that if a father takes etanercept, fertility would not be affected.
+This early information suggests taking etanercept would not affect a man’s fertility.
 In general, exposures that fathers have are unlikely to increase risks to a pregnancy.
-For more information, please see the MotherToBaby fact sheet Paternal Exposures and Pregnancy: http://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/pdf/.
+For more information, please see the MotherToBaby fact sheet Paternal Exposures and Pregnancy at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/pdf/.